-The first result concerns our basic hypothesis regarding imperfect knowledge about ability.
-Is there type uncertainty, or are people relatively accurate in their assessments of relative ability?
-Figure 1 provides an answer.
-The upper panel of the figure shows for both types, high and low, their subjective prior of being a high type.
-Without type uncertainty we would see a bimodal distribution, i.e., the subjects who are certain they are high types indicate a probability of 1 while those who have zero confidence of being a high type, and are sure that they are a low type, indicate a probability of zero.
-Instead the actual distribution is almost uniform.
-Only 18 percent of the subjects chose 0 or 1, i.e., the vast majority of subjects were at least to some extent uncertain about their type.
-The mean subjective prior is 0.57 with a standard deviation of 0.29.
-Thus we find a considerable degree of uncertainty about one's type, even in a relatively simple and well-defined environment.
-Interestingly, we also find evidence of a gender difference in confidence.
-Women performed slightly better on the test, answering on average 25.1 questions correctly compared to 24 correct on average among men.
-However, when we regress the subjective belief about the probability of being the high type on a dummy variable for female, and the number correctly answered on the test, the coefficient on female is negative and significant at the five percent level.5 This shows that women were less confident about being a high type before search began, for the same objective score on the test.
+$^4$ A subject's present discounted value of earnings in period t of the search phase can be written slightly better on the test, answering on average 25.1 questions correctly compared to 24 correct on average among men.
+However, when we regress the subjective belief about the probability of being the high type on a dummy variable for female, and the number of correct answers on the test, the coefficient on female is negative and significant at the five percent level.
+This shows that women were less confident about being a high type before search began, for the same objective score on the test.
 This finding is consistent with previous evidence from psychology showing a similar gender difference in confidence (e.g., Deux and Farris, 1977; Lenney, 1977; Lundeberg et al., 1994).
 As we show below, lower beliefs about the probability of being a high type have important implications for search decisions, and thus could contribute to a gender difference in search behavior.